NoHomey/material-ui-number-input/README.md

 # material-ui-number-input

-The TextField type="number" that user really expects.
+The better TextField for number inputs.

 Fixing all the bugs inherited by `<TextField type="number" />` from the Browser's `<input type="number" />`.